 Sleep has a MAJOR impact on our physical and mental health.
 While we carelessly relax at night, our amazing bodies carry out a whole bunch of very important functions such as cell repair, healing, fighting infections, and detoxifying.
 What’s more, sleep helps to keep our extremely delicate hormone balance in check.

-Consistent lack of sleep leads to increased levels of cortisol (also known as the stress hormone), which in terms affects the immune system by increasing the risk of chronic inflammation and autoimmunity – for example, a disease like Hashimoto’s thyroiditis, or autoimmune hypothyroidism.
+Consistent lack of sleep leads to increased levels of cortisol (also known as the stress hormone), which in turn affects the immune system by increasing the risk of chronic inflammation and autoimmunity – for example, a disease like Hashimoto’s thyroiditis, or autoimmune hypothyroidism.

 If you want to bring your health back to blooming, improving your sleep quality is one of the first places to start.